4ms/metamodule-plugin-sdk/docs/elements.md

 };
 ```

-- `x_mm`, `y_mm`: This specifies the x,y position of where to draw the element.
+- `x_mm`, `y_mm`: This specifies the x,y position in millimeters of where to draw the element.
+  The `mm` units is scaled such that 128.5mm is the full panel height.
 - `coords` This can be Coords::Center to indicate x,y is the center of the
   element; or it can be Coords::TopLeft to indicate x,y is the top-left of the
   element.
 - `short_name`: The display name of the element.
 - `long_name`: not used currently.
+- `width_mm`, `height_mm`: Width and height of the element in millimeters.
-- `width_mm`, `height_mm`: Not always used since the image itself determines
+  Not always used since the image itself determines the dimensions, but in case
-  the dimensions, but in case the image file cannot be found then these are
+  the image file cannot be found then these are used.
+Also used for
-  used.
-Also used for DynamicTextDisplay and DynamicGraphicDisplay to know what
+  DynamicTextDisplay and DynamicGraphicDisplay to know what size buffer to
-  size buffer to allocate.
+  allocate.

 ## Other element types